Body Recomposition: How to Build Muscle While Losing Fat

 Click the button below to take my analysis quiz to discover the best program for you:

 This is the method I've personally used to help me maintain (and even build) my muscle while dropping body fat despite having years of lifting experience.
 Although this is a slow process, it's an effective strategy to achieve a body recomposition in more trained individuals.

-But regardless of which category you fall under, in order to successfully achieve a body recomposition, there’s a few key points that you need to implement correctly and that’s what I’ll be covering in this video.
+But regardless of which category you fall under, in order to successfully achieve a body recomposition, there are a few key points that you need to implement correctly and that’s what I’ll be covering in this video.

 Step 1: Eat at a slight caloric deficit

 In order to successfully build muscle and lose fat simultaneously, the first step Is to eat at a slight caloric deficit.
 Higher deficits will maximize more fat loss but will counteract muscle gain as a consequence.